 However you choose to acknowledge it, turning 50 is a milestone.
 For Susan Pillsbury, from Cape Elizabeth, Maine, it meant she was finally old enough to join the Maine Senior Women’s Basketball Team, which she did last year.
-The end of July she’ll be playing in her first National Senior Games tournament in Cleveland, Ohio.
+At the end of July she’ll be playing in her first National Senior Games tournament in Cleveland, Ohio.

-“I’m very nervous, but really excited,” she told me when I went to watch the team practice a few weeks ago.
+“I’m very nervous but really excited,” she told me when I went to watch the team practice a few weeks ago.

 Susan played basketball in high school, but not in college, which she regrets to this day.
 She has her sister Mary Whited to thank for getting her back in the game and on the team.

 The National Senior Games happen every two years.
 This year about 90 women’s basketball teams from all over the country will be playing, including a group of feisty women in the 80+ division.